m0ivq/raspi-looper/README.md

-# raspi-looper
+# Mini-Looper (forked from raspi-looper)
-Simple 4 track looper for Raspberry Pi.
+Simple 4 track looper for Raspberry Pi using HiFiBerry DAC+ ADC Hat for audio.
 Uses pyaudio.

+Custom PCB uses POGO pins to avoid the need to solder the HiFiBerry board so keeps your warranty :D

 Uses a USB soundcard probably.
 Uses 8 buttons (push-to-connect) and 8 LEDs to trigger and indicate playback and recording on 4 tracks.